 What went wrong?

 Nothing technically.
-The prototypes were built and toured the US in a roadshow called the “Pure Justice” tour and many State police departments expressed an interest.
+The prototypes were built and toured the US in a roadshow called the “Pure Justice” Tour and many State police departments expressed an interest.
 However, to manufacture the vehicle, the company needed cash – and lots of it.
 Initially the company moved from Los Angeles to Atlanta whilst they developed the design and hunted for investment.
-Then they found an old manufacturing plant on Indiana and intended to spend $350M converting the factory and starting production.
+Then they found an old manufacturing plant in Indiana and intended to spend $350M converting the factory and start production.

 The US Government had set up a funding scheme called the Advanced Technology Vehicle Manufacturing program through the Department of Energy and Carbon Motors naturally saw that as a way to gain the investment needed, after all, they wanted to manufacture a vehicle using advanced technology thus achieving all four points of the program!
 However the Government rejected their request for $300M citing the financial status of the company.
 It was around the time of the US elections in 2012 and there was a suggestion, later retracted, that the decision was politically motivated.

 So Carbon Motors failed to produce any vehicles – a sad situation considering the fact that they were like any other startup looking for investment to build a world class product that would have significantly disrupted the market.
 Police departments the world over would have bought their vehicles because of the payback, safety and security of the product.
 This would have enabled the company to pay back the Government loans and provide job security for thousands of workers.
 In my opinion, this was a very short sighted decision by the Government at the time – they had bailed out Chrysler and GM and were receiving payback from both at the time – this could have been redirected towards Carbon Motors.
 On the other hand, providing cash to Carbon would have reduced sales slightly for GM and others and that may have influenced the decision.